TACC-Cloud/geoapi/devops/README.md

 The images used in deployment are built automatically for the master branch using TravisCI and pushed to Docker Hub (see https://hub.docker.com/r/taccaci/hazmapper).

+Deployment configuration including the tag of which image is deployed is maintained at https://github.com/TACC-Cloud/wma-geospatial-deployments

 ## Access and Troubleshooting
 The configurations of each of the following are in their associated directories.